Making Branch Banking Safer and Smarter for Customers

 High cognitive load

-Tellers rely on manual processes to complete tasks, which can lead to inaccuracies
+Manual processes to complete tasks, leading to inaccuracies

-• has to memorise unique 6-digit codes to start a transaction
+• Staff has to memorise 6-digit codes to start a transaction

 Lack of support